Keparoo/trivia-api/README.md

     }

 ### Authors
-Kep Kaeppeler is the author of the API (__init.py), test suite (test_flaskr.py) and this README.
+Kep Kaeppeler is the author of the backend API, test suite, and documentation including the `__init__.py`, `test_flaskr.py`, and this `README` file.
-All other project files, including the models and frontend, were created by Udacity as a project template for the Full Stack Web Developer Nanodegree.
+All other project files, including the models and frontend, were created by the Udacity team.
+This was meant as a project template for the Full Stack Web Developer Nanodegree.